Home

 Private collection

-Provenance: Moffett/Berson/Caillebotte Catalogue Raisonné Wildenstein No. 109/Christie's
+Provenance: Moffett/Berson/Christie's/Caillebotte Catalogue Raisonné Wildenstein No. 109/Newspaper reports from 1879

 No. 19 - Portrait de M. R...